victor-munoz/EndlessRecyclerView/README.md

 ## Code Features

-- Clean app architecture: UI and API separated.
+- Clean app architecture: UI and API separated
+- Package by feature.
+- Model View Presenter pattern (MVP)
 - Responsive UI
+- Reactive Programming with RxJava
+- Use of ConstraintLayout
-- Use of RecyclerView.
+- Use of Collapsing Toolbar Layout
-- Use of Data Binding.
+- Use of ButterKnife for Data Binding
-- Retrofit + GSON .
+- Retrofit + GSON
 - Dagger 2 for Dependency injection
-- Picasso for image loading.
+- Picasso for image loading
-- Espresso for UI Testing.
+- Espresso for UI Testing
+- Shared Element Activity Transition
-- Cool material design animations.
+- Cool material design animations

 ## Screenshots